 It is rich source of protein

-It acts as a coolant too, and therefore considered great to consume during summers as it instantly gives you relief from the scorching heat outside and even increase your energy.
+It acts as a coolant too and therefore considered great to consume during summers as it instantly gives you relief from the scorching heat outside and even increases your energy.

 Its low glycaemic index and high fiber content keeps a check on the sugar levels.

 Sattu Flour has a good amount of fiber content which helps in digestion, it even flushes out all the extra oil that you consume.

 It even helps us in balancing our diet.
 Moreover, it refreshes us instantly on consumption.

 This drink is also a great option if you are looking for some weight loss drinks to consume as it is very low in calories.

 2 cups Roasted Gram or Roasted Black Chickpeas